khades/khades.github.io/rawsix-redo.md

 ## Using a power or ability

-An ability is usually requires a Task roll based on the powers" **Controlling Attribute** to be activated.
+An ability is usually requires a Task roll based on the powers' **Controlling Attribute** to be activated.

 ## "Always on" abilities